dominikloza/-dominikloza-.github.io/README.md

 ## Features
 List of features
-* Adding new tasks
-* Adding operations to task
-* Adding duration of task
+* Calculator, where you can calculate price of service

 ## Status